top of page

 • Learn through game

 There is a game called Kuukiyomi if you want to learn in a fun way.
-Kuukiyomi contains hundreds of situations with no instructions.
+It contains hundreds of situations with no instructions.
 Players should read the situation and react appropriately.
 It was released in Japan only at first, but the developer launched the English version in 2018.
 It is available on mobile (iOS and Android), Switch, Playstation, and Steam.

-Don't worry too much if you're new to Japan.
+Dont worry too much if youre new to Japan.
 It is expected for foreigners to not understand nearly telepathic Japanese communication.
 Even Japanese natives can still make a mistake.

 You can start with easy things and gradually learn more complicated ones.
 Most importantly, remember that learning this skill will make your life in Japan easier and more enjoyable.
 It will be worth it!